ISCB-Academy/ISCB-Academy-Tutorial-Community-Modelling/README.md

 13. Biggs, M. B., Medlock, G. L., Kolling, G. L. & Papin, J. a.
 Metabolic network modeling of microbial communities.
 Wiley Interdiscip.
 Rev. Syst.
 Biol.
 Med.
 7, 317–334 (2015).

 14. Ravikrishnan, A., Nasre, M. & Raman, K. Enumerating all possible biosynthetic pathways in metabolic networks.
 Sci.
 Rep. 8, 9932 (2018).

+15. Carr, R., & Borenstein, E. (2012).
+NetSeed: a network-based reverse-ecology tool for calculating the metabolic interface of an organism with its environment.
+Bioinformatics, 28(5), 734-735.

+16. Kreimer, A., Doron-Faigenboim, A., Borenstein, E., & Freilich, S. (2012).
+NetCmpt: a network-based tool for calculating the metabolic competition between bacterial species.
+Bioinformatics, 28(16), 2195-2197.